1. The Vijayanagara Empire was founded in ___________.

 Explanation: He revived the empire (1586–1614 CE) before final decline.

-75. The Vijayanagara Empire finally ended in the mid-17th century due to:
+75. The Vijayanagara Empire finally ended in the mid-17th century due to___________.

 A) Maratha invasions